 The pricing for different SiteGround hosting plans is mentioned in the table below.

 Please note that the discounted prices are valid for the initial terms only when you purchase SiteGround hosting for 12 months, 24 months, or 36 months.

-So I recommend you purchasing SiteGround hosting for 12 months to get the maximum discount.
+So I recommend you purchase SiteGround hosting for 12 months to get the maximum discount.

 If you think SiteGround renewal pricing is too expensive, here is a tutorial to get up to 60% SiteGround hosting renewal discount.

-Another thing you should look under the SiteGround pricing section is which plan offers a better value for money.
+Another thing you should look at is the SiteGround pricing section and which plan offers a better value for money.

 Although all SiteGround hosting plans offer unmetered data transfer, each of these plans is suitable for a specific amount of monthly traffic.